 Every day, the typical office can expect paper jams, error messages, toner replacements, and even critical security breaches!
 It’s no wonder why print devices often take up over half of the Support Team’s time.

 Now, imagine what your IT or Support Team could accomplish if a managed print team alleviated the burden of print maintenance—and this statistic shows just how big of a burden that truly is.

 On average, just under half of all paper printed from an office's print device, around 45%, gets discarded by the end of the day.
 It makes you wonder if any of those pages really needed to be printed at all.
 Quick mental math can add up those unnecessary paper, ink, and toner costs—not to mention the excessive wear-and-tear on the printer itself.

 Waste isn't only hard on your bottom line.
 It’s also devastating for the environment.
 Even if those trashed pages do ultimately make it to the recycling bin, they’re often still destined for a landfill.

 Thankfully, there are many ways to maintain, and even exceed, current productivity while significantly decreasing paper waste.
 Innovative office technology like document automation or programs like PaperCut are easily implemented tools that can make a huge difference fast!

 Wait.
 How can a single piece of office paper cost $20?!

 Imagine a piece of paper that's printed out and destined to live as a record or archive.
 Throughout its lifecycle, it will require space, folders, staples, stamps, and storage.
-There's also labor costs required to find, organize, and sort each page as it's shuffled around.
+There are also labor costs required to find, organize, and sort each page as it's shuffled around.